Imperative process algebra with abstraction: Interlude

+In~\cite{GP94b}, an extension of \ACP\ with the empty process constant, the unary counterpart of the binary guarded command operator, and actions to change a data-state is presented.
+Evaluation maps can be taken as special cases of data-states.
+For similar reasons as in the case of \deACPetr, there is a need for two equivalences.
+This is not dealt with by the inclusion of evaluation operators.
+Instead, in equational reasoning, certain axioms may only be applied to terms in which the parallel composition, left merge, and communication merge operators do not occur.

-In an appendix, another structural operational semantics of \deACPetr\ is presented and a definition of rooted branching bisimulation equivalence based on that structural operational semantics is given.
-In my opinion, the alternative structural operational semantics is intuitively more appealing, but the definition of rooted branching bisimulation equivalence based on it is quite unintelligible.
-I conjecture that both definitions give rise to the same equivalence relation.
+In an appendix, a structural operational semantics of \deACPetr\ is presented which is reminiscent of a symbolic operational semantics in the sense of~\cite{HL95a}.
+It is a structural operational semantics with a transition relation \smash{$\step{\ell}$} on $\ProcTermr$ for each $\ell \in \sCondTerm \x \AProcTermt$, where $\sCondTerm$ is the set of all terms $\phi \in \CondTerm$ for which $\nSat{\gD}{\phi \Liff \False}$.
+In my opinion, this structural operational semantics is intuitively more appealing than the one presented in Section~\ref{sect-semantics}, but the definition of the variant of rooted branching bisimulation equivalence based on it is quite unintelligible.